Less Annoying CRM Means No More Excuses

-Pipelines and leads are a bit of a drill-down from the full contact list, the latter comprising personal contacts, vendors and other 3rd parties that are not necessarily prospective customers.
+Pipelines and leads are a bit of a drill-down from the full contact list.
+The latter comprises personal contacts, vendors and other 3rd parties.
+People and entities that are not necessarily prospective customers.

-The point here is to keep track of how qualified each lead is as it’s moving along the pipeline.
+Lead management lets you track how qualified each lead is as it’s moving along the pipeline.
 There are loads of filtering options here, and obviously “status” is among the most important.
 These statuses include prospect, qualified lead, sales won, and sales lost.

 You can create new pipelines using one of LACRM’s templates, or build one from scratch.
 Templates include obvious things like sales, orders, projects or job applications.
 When you custom-build your own, you get to name the statuses for each stage.

 For example, say you want to make a pipeline for leads who have been sent an email promo to try a free trial of your subscription service.
 You can set the statuses to: